intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 In the script:
 * **Please switch the tag according to the BigDL image you pull.**
 * **Please make sure you are mounting the correct Volume path (e.g. NFS) into the container.**
-* `/path/to/nfsdata:/bigdl/nfsdata`: mount NFS path on the host into the container as the specified path (e.g. "/bigdl/nfsdata").
+* `-v /path/to/nfsdata:/bigdl/nfsdata`: mount NFS path on the host into the container as the specified path (e.g. "/bigdl/nfsdata").
 * `NOTEBOOK_PORT`: an integer that specifies the port number for the Notebook (only required if you use notebook).
 * `NOTEBOOK_TOKEN`: a string that specifies the token for Notebook (only required if you use notebook).
 * `RUNTIME_SPARK_MASTER`: a URL format that specifies the Spark master.